affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.8.14 =
+* Fix: Removed the "noopener noreferrer" attribute from links
+* Fix: Removed the disappearing licences.
+* Fix: Fixed some functions for complex products usage.

 = 0.8.13 =
 * Improvement: Added some missing translations.